cghr-toronto/icd/README.md

-# International Statistical Classification of Diseases (ICD) Data
+# International Classification of Diseases and Related Health Problems (ICD) Data

-Documentation for CGHR's processed International Statistical Classification of Diseases (ICD) data from the World Health Organization (WHO).
+Documentation for CGHR's processed International Classification of Diseases and Related Health Problems (ICD) data from the World Health Organization (WHO).

 *Last Updated: May 17, 2022*